Beegie01/Comparing-Quarterly-Homelessness-Trends-in-Hackney-and-Neighbouring-Local-Authorities/README.md

 # Quarterly Homelessness Trends: Hackney vs Neighbouring Local Authorities
-This data analysis project involved building an automated ETL pipeline that extracted data from multiple cloud-based source files, transformed it, and loaded the refined output to power a real-time Power BI dashboard for actionable decision-making..
+This data analysis project involved building an automated ETL pipeline that ingested data from multiple cloud-based source files, transformed it, and loaded the refined output to power a real-time Power BI dashboard for actionable decision-making..

 ### AIM
 To provide valuable insights into quarterly homelessness trends and inform effective prevention strategies across Hackney and nine neighbouring local authorities.